TheLastMutt/ProjectorRepair/README.md

 ## Check issues reported on forums

 Searching the web for the error symptoms of the projector I quickly found the "lamp ballast" threads.
 This board is apparently a 3rd party component made by Rubycon.
-In some cases the the LNK chip and supporting components (e.g. the through-hole resistor) are blown.
+In some cases the LNK chip and supporting components (e.g. the through-hole resistor) are blown.
 Other people report broken optocouplers.
 If everything looks OK, replacing the M51995 sometimes seems to fix the issue.

 I took the lamp ballast board out of the projector and checked these things.
 My optocouplers were OK.
 To check the LNK chip I attached a laboratory power supply to the power input connector and at 30V the LNK was already running and generating an output voltage.
 The datasheet says that the minimum supply voltage is 50V, so you may need a higher voltage and the output voltage may not be perfectly stabilized at such low input voltage.